Wear OS 6 introduces a new API, Watch Face Push, which creates opportunities for more advanced watch face publishing use cases.

 APK signing

-As a regular APK, all your watch faces need signing.
-Create a different key from that used with your main app and use the different key for all your watch faces.
+As a regular APK, you must sign all your watch faces.
+Create a different key from the key you use with your main app and use the different key for all your watch faces.

 Architecture

-Consider the three main components of the system:
+Consider the four main components of the system:

-- Cloud-based storage: In the canonical Marketplace app, your watch faces
+- Cloud-based storage: In the canonical Marketplace app, you build and

-- Prebuilt as regular Watch Face Format APKs
+- They are prebuilt as regular Watch Face Format APKs.

-- Each contain only a single Watch Face Format–based watch face
+- Each APK contains only a single Watch Face Format–based watch face.

-- Have been validated using the Watch Face Push validation process and are stored along with the associated validation token.
+- They are validated with the Watch Face Push validation process and stored with the associated validation token.

 - Phone app: The phone app is the main way in which your users interact